 Abilities are active for 1 turn, until the beginning of the owning player’s next turn.

-There are other special Abilities, which have more specific effects, e.g. targeting only certain Operators or changing the game state in a specific pre-determined way.
+There are other special Abilities, which have more specific effects, e.g. targeting only certain Operators or changing the game state in a specific predetermined way.

 3.7.
 Turn Flow

 The game is turn-based with turns being taken completely separately by the 2 players.
-Once a player turn has ended, that player has no direct control over what happens in their opponent’s turn.
+Once a player’s turn has ended, that player has no direct control over what happens in their opponent’s turn.